nikitavoloboev/data/productivity/flow/rules.md

 - Uppercase comments for consistency.
 - Only add one space after the code for inline comments.
 Don't space them out.
 - Delimit files that have spaces with `-` instead of `_`.
+- In comments, don't write `Will ..`.
+Just write what it will do.
+Remove unnecessary (filler) words.

 ## Keyboard Maestro
 - All macro names are lowercased.
 Unless it is necessary.